This is an extract from my book Burma 44:

 Yet while the cost of food was certainly a factor, the biggest problem now facing the authorities was how to get food to Bengal and urgently.
 The state had already been an importer of food for over a decade and most of it had come from Burma, now closed to India.
 The loss of Burma had been disastrous for Bengal’s fragile economy and the subsequent cyclone had made it catastrophic.
 Where else could it be sourced?
 North America and South America were the obvious places, but the amount needed was enormous and would have required a major diversion of shipping at a time when the demands on such seaborne transport had never been greater.

+In any case, there was a far more practical and obvious solution closer to home in India.
 Not all India was facing famine – only Bengal and the north-east.
 One problem was that, in 1935, the government had ceded considerable central power to the provinces, where the regional governments were all democratically elected.
 The previous year, 1942, these had all agreed to introduce trade barriers between one another.
 The central government of India now announced there should be free trade in grain, but plans to send relief to Bengal had been obstructed by local government officers, police and other officials who feared their own provinces risked suffering a similar fate to that of Bengal.
 Wavell, in one of his first acts as Viceroy-Designate, had forced the issue by threatening legal and even military action, and by August substantial amounts of grain had finally begun to arrive in Bengal.